 Federal Direct Parent Loan for Undergraduate Students (PLUS)

-The Direct Parent PLUS Loan is a credit-based loan available to parents of dependent undergraduate students who file a 2021-2022 FAFSA.
-The PLUS Loan annual borrowing limit is equal to the student’s cost of education minus any other financial aid awarded.
+The Direct Parent PLUS Loan is a credit-based loan available to parents of dependent undergraduate students who file a 2022-2023 FAFSA.
+The PLUS Loan annual borrowing limit is equal to the student’s cost of education minus any other financial aid that has been offered.
 Direct Parent PLUS Loan interest rates and origination fees are published by the Department of Education.
 The Direct Parent PLUS Loan interest rates become effective on July 1st of each year.
 The Direct Parent PLUS Loan origination fees become effective on October 1st of each year.
 Repayment begins 60 days after the loan is fully disbursed or borrowers may request a deferment or forbearance of repayment until their student leaves the university.
 The application and Master Promissory Note must be completed online at https://studentaid.gov.

 Normally, PLUS Loan funds are released in two equal disbursements: one for fall semester and one for spring semester.
 If the parent wishes to have the entire loan disbursed in a single semester, the parent must specify this on the online PLUS loan application.
 Loan origination fees will be charged in accordance with federal regulation from any Federal Parent PLUS Loan funds disbursed to the student account.